codio-c5/C5-Development/.guides/content/1-3--The-Main-Tenets-of-Cyber-Security--Paul---cc71.md

 **Encryption/decryption algorithms** are used to ensure that data is not made available to unauthorized persons, which we’ll dig into later.

+We will explore Public Key encryption in the next unit.

 ## Integrity
 Integrity is the concept of ensuring that data has not been altered in any way. **Hash functions** are commonly used for this purpose.